Tired of Bar Prep? Guarantee Motivation to Beat the Bar Exam with These 5 Reminders

 I set it as my desktop background.
 Happy 10-year anniversary of ~believing in myself~ ✨

 In fact, I was cocky and smug coming out of the exam.
 There was NO WAY I was going to fail, not after trusting the system!!!
-I wrote nonchalant things like this on social media so I could follow up a few months later with a sexy humblebrag:

 Guess what, I didn’t pass!
 It also made me cry.
 Some good that woo-woo shit did for me.

-Yes, it’s important to have a proper mindset — or mental models as I like to call them.
+Yes, it’s helpful to have a proper mindset — or mental models as I like to call them.
 But I tend to lean toward more practical mental frameworks rather than visualizations and yoga retreats to deal with doubts, overwhelm, and stress (like the ones I share in Mental Engines).

 Because the real “Secret” is that everything is a practice.
 The more you do hard things, the more you adapt to them.